AntonBaukin/embeddy/docs/class-loading.md

-It tells that all class loaders created by the framework for the OSGi bundles must delegate queries for the classes not found to the framework loader, `ZiPClassLoader` instance created during the boot.
+It tells that all class loaders created by the framework for the OSGi bundles must delegate queries for the classes not found to the framework loader, `ZiPClassLoader` instance defined during the boot.

 A class loader is queried not only for classes, but also for the resources.
 Loader is able to collect resources with the same name from all the libraries it is attached.
-Embeddy forces that resources from the root JAR file come the first, then from the library implementing OSGi framework (Apache Felix), then all the boot libraries in the order of the file names in JAR archive.
+Embeddy forces that resources from the root JAR file come the first, then from the library implementing the OSGi framework (Apache Felix), then all the boot libraries in the order of the file names in JAR archive.

     org.osgi.framework.bootdelegation = \
      java.*, javax.*, org.osgi.*, jdk.*, sun.*, \